JiBrok/jibrok.github.io/_posts/2019-08-15-Customizable-Announcements-for-Jira.md

 ---
 layout: post
-title: Customizable Announcements for Jira
+title: Plugin for Jira - Customizable Announcements for Jira
 ---
 #### The ability to create an Announcement Banner is good!
 The ability to customize to whom and when to show it is wonderful! ####